nmacawile/etch-a-sketch/README.md

 ## The tools
 There are three tools to choose from: 1) `PEN`, 2) `COLORS`, and 3) `BURN`.

-Note: All tool keys are assigned to the keybaord numbers below the function keys, not the `NUMPAD` numbers.
+Note: All tool keys are assigned to the keyboard numbers below the function keys, not the `NUMPAD` numbers.

 ### PEN
 Blackens the target 1x1 square.
 It is assigned to the key `1`.